hadronized/blog/Getting_Into_Netwire.md

 entities in conjunction with themselves or their environment, which includes the other systems or organisms around as well as the (inanimate) physical environment*.
-If we try to apply that to a simple version of FRP that only takes into account the time as external stimulus, it’s any kind of value that consumes time[^1].
+If we try to apply that to a simple version of FRP that only takes into account the time as external stimulus, a behavior isany kind of value that consumes time.
 What’s that?
 Well…

     newtype Behavior a = Behavior { stepBehavior :: Double -> a }

 A behavior is a simple function from time (`Double`) to a given value.
 Let’s take an example.
-Imagine you want to represent make a cube rotating around the *X axis*.
+Imagine you want to represent a cube rotating around the *X axis*.
 You can represent the actual rotation with a `Behavior Rotation`, because the angle of rotation is linked to the time:

 ![](http://phaazon.net/pub/human_behavior.jpg)

-    rotationAngle :: Behavior Double Rotation
+    rotationAngle :: Behavior Rotation
     rotationAngle = Behavior $ \t -> rotate xAxis t

 Pretty simple, see?!
 However, it’d would more convenient if we could chose the type